mkdhruv09/RemoteValScanner/readme.md

 To change the RemoteVal's default layout sizes, margins and text sizes you have to override the library's default dimensions by defining the dimensions in your applications `dimens.xml` file.
-To override the library's default dimensions, you need to have the `dimens.xml` file created to the `values` directory where the `colors.xml` file is as well.
-Here's all the default dimensions defined in CubiCapture library:
+To override the library's default dimensions, you need to have the `dimens.xml` file created in the `values` directory where the `colors.xml` file is as well.
+Here are all the default dimensions defined in CubiCapture library:

 ```xml